-NCr = No Credit earned.
-Failure to complete all the requirements for a course enrolled in as Cr/NCr.
+NP= Not Passed.
+Failure to complete satisfactorily all requirements for a course designated as P/NP.
 Does not affect GPA.

 P = Passed successfully with course work equivalent to a "C" or better.
 Students must enroll as Pass/Fail at the time of registration.
 Does not affect GPA.